cmur2/wcc/README.md

 web change checker
 ==================

-This is a simple ruby script to track changes of websites and get notified via mail on change with configurable scope of adresses per website.
+This is a powerful ruby program to track changes of websites and get notified via mail on change with configurable scope of adresses per website.
 All mails contain a unified diff from old content to new content so minor changes produce only few lines of text even on large sites.

+Since version 2.0 wcc has a completely rewritten notification system so emails are now only *one* way to recieve notifications - the currently supported other are XMPP/Jabber and the Syslog.
+These changes are reflected in 'conf.yml' as well so take care of migrating it (that basically means to create a *recipients* section and update your site entries from *emails* to *notify*).

-Note: wcc relies on native `diff` command to produce the unified diff shown in mails - plans are to remove this dependency by using [something like this](https://github.com/samg/diffy) later...
+Note: wcc relies on native `diff` command to produce the unified diff shown in mails and native `syslog` command as well as user information from /etc/login.

 Setup
 -----

-You need Ruby (preferably version 1.8.7) and Rubygems installed (consider using [rvm](http://beginrescueend.com/)).
+You need Ruby (preferably version 1.8.7, Ruby 1.9 untested) and Rubygems installed (consider using [rvm](http://beginrescueend.com/)).
 Install wcc:

 	gem install wcc